Rapid Equipping Force: History

 In January 2014, the REF was deemed critical by the Army and transitioned to the U.S. Army Training and Doctrine Command.

 Discontinuation

 On October 2, 2020, the Department of the Army announced the discontinuation of the REF as the U.S. Army transitions from counter-insurgency operations to a focus on multi-domain operations and large scale combat operations.
 TRADOC directed the orderly closure of REF facilities, transfer of equipment and property, and transition of military and civilian personnel (to support other army efforts).
-The REF will complete the transition no later than September 30, 2021.

 Projects

 The REF mitigates capability gaps across the spectrum of warfighter function areas and has supported many projects as listed below.